 If a UE is configured with multiple PUCCH resources in a slot to transmit only semi-persistent or periodic CSI reports

 - if the UE is not provided higher layer parameter multi-CSI-PUCCH-ResourceList, the UE determines a first resource corresponding to a CSI report with the highest priority [6, TS38.214].
 If the first resource includes PUCCH format 2, and if there are remaining resources that do not overlap with the first resource, the UE determines a CSI report with the highest priority, among the CSI reports with corresponding resources from the remaining resources, and a corresponding second resource as an additional resource for CSI reporting.
+If the first resource includes PUCCH format 3/4, and if there are remaining PUCCH format 2 resources that do not overlap with the first resource, the UE determines a CSI report with the highest priority, among the CSI reports with corresponding resources from the remaining PUCCH format 2 resources, and a corresponding second resource as an additional resource for CSI reporting

-- if the UE is provided higher layer parameter multi-CSI-PUCCH-ResourceList, the UE multiplexes CSI reports with overlapping resources in a resource from the resources provided by multi-CSI-PUCCH-ResourceList, as described in Subclause 9.2.5.2
+- if the UE is provided higher layer parameter multi-CSI-PUCCH-ResourceList, the UE multiplexes all CSI reports in a resource from the resources provided by multi-CSI-PUCCH-ResourceList, as described in Subclause 9.2.5.2